Tabs of the United States Army: Airborne

 The Airborne tab is a part of the SSI of certain airborne and air assault units.
 Airborne and air assault forces are military units, usually light infantry, set up to be moved by aircraft and dropped into battle.
 Thus, they can be placed behind enemy lines and have an ability to deploy almost anywhere with little warning.
-The tab is worn immediately above and touching the SSI.
+The tab is worn immediately above and touching the SSI of the airborne or air assault unit.
 The tabs are 2+1/2 in long and 11/16 in wide.
 The letters are 5/16 in high.